openl2m/openl2m/docs/api/admin/api_users.rst

 Set User Attributes
 -------------------

 The "/api/users/<id>/" POST (or PATCH) endpoint allows you to change attributes of a specific user object.
-You can change one or more at the same time.
+You can change one or more fields at the same time.

 The returned data is identical to the "create user" data in the above example.